bhgv/lua.gcode.sender/README.md

 Intro
 -----
-This is an attempt to build universal g-code sender for home-made CNC and (in the future) laser & 3d printer using Lua & lua modules. as it faster than java or python (bCNC - maybe the best g-code sender) and more configurable then C/C++ based ones.
+This is an attempt to build highly configurable and changeable universal g-code sender without hard to portable elements for home-made CNC and (in the future) laser & 3d printer. it has written using Lua & lua modules.

 Lua version
 ------